LaKsHiT013/Pokemon-Doppelganger/README.md

 "Pokémon Doppelganger" is an innovative application that employs facial recognition technology and machine learning to find the Pokémon species most closely resembling a user's facial features.
 By analyzing facial embeddings extracted from user images and comparing them with pre-computed embeddings of Pokémon species, the system identifies the closest match using cosine similarity.

 # Features:
--> Facial Feature Extraction: Utilizes a pre-trained VGG16-based model to extract facial embeddings from user-provided images.
+-> Facial Feature Extraction: Utilizes a pre-trained VGG16-based model to extract facial embeddings from user-provided images. <br>
--> Cosine Similarity: Computes cosine similarity between user embeddings and pre-computed embeddings of Pokémon species to find the closest match.
+-> Cosine Similarity: Computes cosine similarity between user embeddings and pre-computed embeddings of Pokémon species to find the closest match. <br>
--> Dynamic Data Loading: Loads Pokémon embeddings from a CSV file, enabling easy updates and scalability.
+-> Dynamic Data Loading: Loads Pokémon embeddings from a CSV file, enabling easy updates and scalability. <br>
--> Error Handling: Handles scenarios where no faces are detected in the input image gracefully, providing informative messages to the user.
+-> Error Handling: Handles scenarios where no faces are detected in the input image gracefully, providing informative messages to the user. <br>

 # Installation: